bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     rm -rf /var/log/*

 Disable the dhcp client and delete it's lease so that it does not try to ask for that IP address again.
+Note that these commands will disconnect any network or ssh sessions to the unit so should be issued on the serial console.

     /sbin/dhclient -r -4 -v -i -pf /run/dhclient.eth0.pid -lf /var/lib/dhcp/dhclient.eth0.leases -I -df /var/lib/dhcp/dhclient6.eth0.leases eth0
     rm /var/lib/dhcp/*.leases